alecsandrova/ConversionAPI/README.md

 # ConversionMicroservice
 The **ConversionMicroservice** is part of a university project involving Dataspaces.
-This API is designed to convert data from JsonLD format to other formats, such as JSON to CSV or XML.
+This API is designed to convert data from JsonLD format to other formats, such as JSON, CSV or XML.

 ## Technologies
 The ConversionMicroservice API is built using the following technologies: